frame-lang/frame_transpiler/docs/source/intermediate_frame/machine_evolution.rst

-The Frame language evolved from years of studying the literature and experimenting with writing state machines by hand in many different programming languages.
+The Frame language evolved from years of studying the literature and experimenting with writing state machines by hand in a number of different programming languages.
-Although the basic coding pattern the Framepiler generates today quickly emerged as the preferred implementation, it took much longer to understand why it was instinctually preferred.
+Although the basic coding pattern the Framepiler generates today quickly emerged as the preferred implementation, it took much longer to understand why it was instinctually preferred and to build confidence it truly was a generalizable pattern.

 It just so happened that this approach lent itself to both a pleasing (to the author in any case) domain specific language for expressing the pattern